 Because my parents didn’t ask questions about my neurological symptoms, I am still having to piece those symptoms together through various medical notes.
 It’s a disorder that affects my emotions, self-control, memory and my ability to learn.

-Sadly, certain triggers I have mentally, affect developmental factors over the years, which has a bearing on the way I think and the thinking process.
-And although I haven’t had the official testing done for Autism and Asperger’s I have neurological symptoms for both.
+Certain triggers I have mentally, have affected developmental factors over the years, which has a bearing on the way I think and the thinking process.
+And although I haven’t had the official testing done for Autism and Asperger’s, I have neurological symptoms for both.

-Although Autism Spectrum Disorder isn’t a learning disability, it does affect learning.
+Autism Spectrum Disorder isn’t a learning disability, but it can affect learning.
 Autism has a broader impact on how a child develops.
-It affects a child’s social skills and how children learn to communicate.
-Autism also affects a child’s understanding.
+It affects a child’s social skills and how they learn to communicate.
+Autism can also affect a child’s understanding.

-Looking back on my childhood struggles, puts some of my struggles into perspective.
-As a child although my intelligence was ignored by my parents, the specialist I was under was concerned about my intelligence and my learning.
+Looking back on my childhood struggles, I can now put some of my struggles into perspective.
+As a child, the specialist I was under was concerned about my intelligence and learning and told my father they wanted to assess me.
 I remember the conversation as if it were yesterday.
-He also wasn’t sure how I would cope in school.

-The specialist left it to my father to report back, but that was completely ignored, but looking back on my school reports it was clear that I struggled in school.
-It was also clear from my school reports that I no longer have because I was too upset to keep them, there were continual concerns about how I would learn and my abilities around learning.
+The specialist left it to my father to report back periodically once I started school and that was ignored.
+Looking back at teacher comments on my school reports, it was clear I continued to struggle with my learning.
+It was also clear from my reports, there were continual concerns about my learning and my abilities around learning.
 The signs were all there.